syncfusion-content/windowsforms-docs/WindowsForms/QTP/GettingStarted.md

 To edit the test in Keyword view, you can perform any of the following actions:

-1. You can right-click any of the items listed under the Item header and choose one of the options available in the displayed menu.
+1. You can right-click any of the items listed under the Item header and choose one option available in the displayed menu.

 ![](GettingStarted_Images/EditingInKeyWordViewRightClick.jpeg)

 For example, clicking Cut in the menu causes the row representing a user-action to be cut.
-You can then right-click on any other item and click Paste on the menu displayed.
+You can then right-click any other item and click Paste on the menu displayed.
 This causes the row to be pasted before the right-clicked item.

 **NOTE**